czarnota/tietoevry-bash-training/README.md

 ## Legacy BSD Syntax

-Something that `ps` manual page calls a `BSD Syntax`.
-It is supported only by a few programs
+Convention that `ps` manual page calls a `BSD Syntax`.
+It is supported only by a few programs.
 ```bash
 $ prog ab arg0 arg1 arg2     # options are: 'a' and 'b', the rest are arguments
 $ prog abcdef arg0 arg1 arg2 # options are: 'a', 'b', 'c', the rest are arguments
 ```

-Examples
+Examples:

 ```bash
 $ ps aux